anoopsarkar/compilers-class/hw4.md

 **Be careful**: `zipsrc.py` will only package files in the `answer` directory.
 Make sure you have put all your supporting files in that directory.
 In particular, put relevant documentation into `answer/docs/README.md`.

-### Use your own code

-For this homework we will reward those who have implemented all the stages of the compiler themselves.
-If you have used the source code from the provided solution of a previous homework to implement your compiler for this homework, you will lose 20% of the marks for this homework for each solution used.
-For example, if you use the provided solution for HW1, HW2 and HW3 to solve this homework then you can get at most 40% of the total marks for HW4.

-You will **not** incur a penalty if you wrote your own source code for the solution to a previous homework after having examined the solution for a previous homework.

 ## Ground Rules